 If you see the error message Chrome OS is missing or damaged, try to:

 - Wipe and re-enroll the device.
-For details, see Re-enroll a device.
+For details, go to Re-enroll a device.

 - Recover the Chromebox with a USB stick and the Chromebook Recovery Utility extension.
 Learn to Recover a Chrome OS device.